WeblateOrg/weblate/docs/admin/install.rst

 the minimal configuration required to run Weblate on single host (Weblate, database and web server):

-* 1 GB of RAM memory
+* 2 GB of RAM memory
 * 2 CPU cores
 * 1 GB of storage space

 The more memory you have, the better - it will be used for caching on all levels (filesystem, database and Weblate).

+If you are going to have many concurrent users, you will need more CPU cores.
+For hundredths of translation components at least 4 GB of memory is recommended.

 .. note::